-Using Logview to view details of a job is the way familiar to MaxCompute users.
-By using Logview, you can also view the status of tasks submitted by other users in other projects.
-You can view details of any job by entering a valid Logview URL using Studio.
+Users of MaxCompute will be familiar with using Logview to view the details of a job.
+Using Logview, you can also view the status of tasks submitted by other users in other projects.
+You can also view the details of any job by entering a valid Logview URL in Studio.

-Select MaxCompute > Open Logview from the menu bar.
-Valid Logview URLs in the

-Clipboard will be automatically copied to the displayed dialog box.
-Alternatively, you can select exporting the locally stored offline Logview file.
+In the menu bar, select MaxCompute > Open Logview.
+Valid Logview URLs in the Clipboard are automatically copied to the dialog box displayed.
+Alternatively, you can select to export the local offline Logview file.

-In Job Explorer, double-click a MaxCompute instance or right-click a MaxCompute instance and select Open to view the instance details.
+2.In Job Explorer, double-click a MaxCompute instance to view its details.
+You can also right-click the instance and select Open.